sybila/biodivine-bn-classifier/README.md

 ## Tutorial and Benchmarks

-We provide a tutorial and a set of benchmarks to experiment with.
+We provide a tutorial and a set of benchmarks with which to experiment.
 Both of them utilize the Python bindings to the Rust code of the classification engine.
 These are provided as part of our standard library [aeon.py](https://github.com/sybila/biodivine-aeon-py/).

 Follow the instructions below to 1) install all dependencies and 2) run the tutorial or execute benchmarks.

-#### Creating the Python `venv` and installing dependecies
+#### Creating the Python `venv` and installing dependencies

 First, we create a Python virtual environment.
-For this, we assume you have Python 3 installed with support for virtual environments (current minimal supported version is Python 3.9).
-For example, on debian-based linux, this corresponds to system packages `python3`, `python3-pip` and `python3-venv` (i.e. `sudo apt install python3 python3-pip python3-venv`).
+For this, we assume you have Python 3 installed with support for virtual environments (the current minimal supported version is Python 3.9).
+For example, on Debian-based Linux, this corresponds to system packages `python3`, `python3-pip` and `python3-venv` (i.e. `sudo apt install python3 python3-pip python3-venv`).

 Then run the following to create a fresh Python environment with all the dependencies:
 1. `python3 -m venv ./env` to create a new blank environment in the `env` folder.
 2. Next, run `source ./env/bin/activate` to activate the environment.
 3. Finally, run `pip3 install -r requirements.txt` to install all the relevant dependencies.

-You will need to have this environment active to run both the benchmarks and tutorial (just run `source ./env/bin/activate` in correct directory to enable the virtual environment).
+You will need to have this environment active to run both the benchmarks and tutorial (just run `source ./env/bin/activate` in the correct directory to enable the virtual environment).
 To deactivate the environment, simply execute the `deactivate` command.

 #### Running the tutorial notebook

 To open the jupyter notebook environment: `python3 -m jupyter notebook --no-browser`

-This should start a jupyter notebook environment that you can access through the web browser.
+This should start a Jupyter notebook environment that you can access through the web browser.
 You need to find a "Or copy and paste one of these URLs:" message.
-Then copy the URL under this message and paste it into a browser window (Firefox is installed in the VM).
+Then, copy the URL under this message and paste it into a browser window (Firefox is installed in the VM).
 The URL should look like this: `http://localhost:8888/tree?token=SOME_RANDOM_STRING_OF_CHARACTERS`.
-This will open a jupyter notebook user interface.
+This will open a Jupyter notebook user interface.
 You can keep this window open, because it will be used in the tutorial.

 Navigate to the `tutorial` folder and open the `tutorial.ipynb`  notebook.
-The notebook contains all the relevant instructions on how to use *BN Classifier* as a Python library as well as the explorer GUI.
+The notebook contains all the relevant instructions on how to use *BN Classifier* as a Python library, as well as the explorer GUI.

 >  If you are unfamiliar with Jupyter notebooks, you can execute a code cell by selecting it and pressing `Shift+Enter`.
 Alternatively, you can also press the "run" button in the top toolbar (using the "play" arrow icon).